Weekdays 08:00 – 18:00

 Sites like uSwitch provide lots of information and give tables of figures showing you what you could save in gas bills for different boiler efficiencies.
 The problem is that very few of the older gas boilers we come across are desperately inefficient.
 We carry out flue gas analysis when we have serviced them and most older boilers show a gross efficiency of about 80%.
 Changing these for new, high efficiency appliances would make a saving but it would be relatively small.

 The efficiency page on our lovekin.net web site may provide additional information to help you to decide for yourself.
 On the site we also deal with general central heating problems like system pressure and radiator balancing.
 Motorised valves can be troublesome too and we have a page on Honeywell motorised valves.
 We’re continuing to develop the lovekin.net site as and when we have time.

 If you’d like to know more about High Efficiency (HE) boilers and what gross and net efficiency mean you can find our efficiency article on our lovekin.net site.
 In the article we talk about the savings you could make by changing your boiler.
 It’s not always as much as you might think because our industry often overstates the possible savings.

-Currently (2016) we choose to fit Worcester Bosch boilers because their quality, backup, spares and service is second to none.
-Which? have given all the Worcester Bosch Greenstar gas boilers Best Buy status and that’s for the sixth year running.
+Currently (2018) we choose to fit Worcester Bosch boilers because their quality, backup, spares and service is second to none.
+Which? have given all the Worcester Bosch Greenstar gas boilers Best Buy status and that’s for the eighth year running.
 As Worcester Accredited installers we can extend the manufacturer’s warranty to 7 years (8 years if a Worcester system filter is fitted).